isabella232/partner-center-pr.pt-pt/partner-center/announcements/2020-november.md

 ### <a name="summary"></a>Resumo

-A Microsoft está a introduzir a capacidade de os parceiros no programa Cloud Solution Provider comprarem ofertas saaS com faturação medido no Partner Center.
+A Microsoft está a introduzir a capacidade de os parceiros no programa Fornecedor de Soluções em Nuvem comprarem ofertas saaS com faturação medido no Partner Center.

 ### <a name="impacted-audience"></a>Audiência impactada